JuliaLang/julia/doc/src/manual/functions.md

 It is possible to constrain the number of values passed as a variable argument; this will be discussed later in [Parametrically-constrained Varargs methods](@ref).

-On the flip side, it is often handy to "splat" the values contained in an iterable collection into a function call as individual arguments.
+Alternatively, it is often handy to "splat" the values contained in an iterable collection into a function call as individual arguments.
 To do this, one also uses `...` but in the function call instead:

 ```jldoctest barfunc
 julia> x = (3, 4)